lbl-camera/tsuchinoko/README.md

 ## Resources

 * Documentation: https://tsuchinoko.readthedocs.io/en/latest
-* Report an issue in Xi-CAM: [New Bug Report](https://github.com/ronpandolfi/tsuchinoko/issues/new?labels=bug)
+* Report an issue in Tsuchinoko: [New Bug Report](https://github.com/ronpandolfi/tsuchinoko/issues/new?labels=bug)

 ## About the name